codewitch-honey-crisis/pck/README.md

 It can generate FA based lexers/tokenizers and PDA based parsers on the LL(1) algorithm, with an eye toward supporting LL(1) conflict resolution in the future.
 It can generate LALR(1) parsers based on an LALR(1) via SLR(1) translation.
 It can easily be extended to support LR(0), perhaps LR(1) and SLR(1) down the road, if desired.

+## Installing and updating
+Install simply by taking the binaries and putting them somewhere in your path, or just navigating to that folder whenever you want to use them.
+Note that **pckedit** will automatically register itself with .xbnf and .pck extensions, and with the shell on the first time it is run, so it doesn't need to be in the path.
+If you never want to use the commandline, you don't have to set up the paths.

+To keep them up to date, simply close all PCK programs, navigate to the folder where your binaries are - this is required regardless of your PATH variable, and then type `pckver /update`

+## Using the tools

-By far, the simplest way to generate a parser on a windows OS is to use pckedit and create an XBNF grammar, then test or build the parser using the menus.
+By far, the simplest way to generate a parser on a Windows OS is to use pckedit and create an XBNF grammar, then test or build the parser using the menus.

 pckedit is a windows application that acts as a multiple document container for XBNF, pck, and other files, with syntax highlighting.
 It has menus for code generation and for testing grammars, but otherwise works a lot like notepad++.
 The menus operate on the *current active document* so be mindful of that if your menus are grayed.
 For example, it won't let you turn a PCK spec file into another PCK spec file, nor will it let you build/generate code from anything other than an XBNF or PCK file.
 Below the documents is a list of warnings and errors for the last operation.
 The test menu allows you to test your grammars with LL(1) and LALR(1) parsers without generating code.
 Generation does not create files.
 Files must be saved explicitly in order to be stored, unlike visual studio, for example.